Tests for quantum contextuality in terms of $q$-entropies: Marginal scenarios and Bell inequalities

 where $\pbr^{(\eta\eta)}(\varnothing,x_{j+1}|X_{j},X_{j+1})$ is expressed similarly to Eq. (\ref{pretx0}).
 This probability distribution also marginalizes to the single-observable distribution (\ref{pret0m}).
 In this model, the required detection efficiency for witnessing quantum violations turned out be very high, $\eta\approx0.995$ \cite{rchtf12}.
 In the following, we will consider this issue for $q$-entropic inequalities of the Bell type.

-The CHSH and KCBS scenarios are both particular cases of the $n$-cycle scenario \cite{lsw11,aqbcc12}.
+The CHSH and KCBS scenarios are both particular cases of the $n$-cycle \cite{lsw11,aqbcc12}.
 This notion is defined for any number $n\geq3$ of observables $X_{1},\ldots,X_{n}$ in a cyclic configuration.
-It is required that two observables $X_{j}$ and $X_{j+1}$ are jointly measurable for all $j=1,\ldots,n$.
+We demand that two observables $X_{j}$ and $X_{j+1}$ be jointly measurable for all $j=1,\ldots,n$.
 The complete characterization of the $n$-cycle scenario has been given for dichotomic observables, when possible outcomes are $\pm1$.
 Let each of $n$ factors $\gamma_{j}$ be either $-1$ or $+1$, and let the total number of $\gamma_{j}=-1$ be odd.
 Then the noncontextuality implies \cite{aqbcc12}